thejaminator/prompt_reward_rl/documentation/main_page.md

 - Model (5) is Model (1) finetuned with offline reinforcement learning on the both helpfulness and harmlessness examples.
 We set the helpfulness target reward to 0.8 and the harmlessness target reward to 0.8.

 We initially find that while we can increase helpfulness, our models fail to increase both helpfulness and harmlessness at the same time.

 We investigate the reason by looking at the correlation between helpfulness and harmlessness indicated by our reward models, on the completions generated by the policy model.

 ![helpful_vs_harmless_plot.png](images%2Fhelpful_vs_harmless_plot.png)
-Similar to Anthropic's paper, we find that the helpfulness and harmlessness rewards has a strong conflict.
+We find that the helpfulness and harmlessness rewards has a strong conflict.
+This could be due to the difference in the content of dialogues between the helpful and harmless datasets.
+For example, the harmless reward model seems overly pessimistic in its assessment of on the helpful dataset.
+This is despite the fact that most examples of the helpful dataset do not contain harmful content.
+Since the hamrless reward model did not have many examples of purely non-harmful dialogues, there is a distributional shift when having it evaluate completions using the helpful dataset prompts.

 We are still investigating if our policy model fails to maximize both rewards because of the conflict between the two rewards, or if it is because of the reward model / policy model size and parameters.